Springing into AI - Part 10: RAG

 Code Walkthrough

 As mentioned, before we use RAG, we have to provide our supported documents via the ETL process.
-This in our case is a mocked banked statement that resides in src/main/resources/pdfs/bank.pdf.
+This in our case is a mocked banked statement which is a static resource that resides in the location: src/main/resources/pdfs/bank.pdf.
 To ingest this document at startup we have a class called IngestionService that is doing the ETL for us.
-Let's look at that below:
+Let's look at that below: 1

 2